fdbresearch/FIVM/README.md

 ```
 The input file `housing_cofactor.sql` contains a SQL query, a variable order for the query, and a ring type definition.
 The output file `housing_cofactor.m3` contains M3 code with high-level definitions of trigger programs.

+Note: The supported SQL syntax is fairly rudimentary.
+F-IVM currently supports only group-by SUM aggregates over the natural join of input relations.
+The SUM aggregate, however, can be defined over an arbitrary ring of values.
+See some example queries and the [SIGMOD 2018 paper](http://www.cs.ox.ac.uk/dan.olteanu/papers/no-sigmod18.pdf) for more details.

 ## Compiling M3 programs to C++ code